Ibrahim Bin Mohammed Al Midfa: Oman Newspaper

 Although Al Khaleej, launched in 1970, was the first offset printed newspaper in Sharjah - and the Trucial States - Al Midfa's Oman is widely recognised as the first newspaper to be produced in the area.
 Published on a bi-weekly basis, the newspaper was painstakingly copied by hand and some half-dozen copies were circulated around the souk and majlis' of the town.
 One copy was regularly posted in the souq for public consumption.
 Oman was notable for its opposition to foreign influence in Sharjah and was both strident and sarcastic in tone.

-Al Midfa subsequently issued a second periodical, Soutul Asafeer (the Sound of Birds).
+Al Midfa subsequently issued a second periodical, Sawt Al Asafeer (the Sound of Birds).
+He was also responsible for launching Sharjah's first postal service.